MarcocciaAndrea/Euklid/README.md

 - Overall, we anticipated that achieving perfect models capable of accurately predicting the complexities of the stock market would be challenging, given the myriad variables influencing it.
 Beyond market volatility, which already poses a significant challenge, factors such as economic, political, social, and psychological elements are not inherently captured by models relying solely on financial data.

 - Looking ahead, enhancing these models involves deepening their understanding of the stock market, encompassing both dynamic and financial perspectives.
-This expansion enables the models to forecast based on critical insights that highlight market context and intrinsic characteristics, which are often obscured by price data alone.
+This expansion enables the models to forecast based on critical insights that highlight market context and its intrinsic characteristics, which are often obscured by price data alone.

 - To conclude, the concept of the caotic system in the context of the stock market becomes relevant given the unpredictability of market dynamics.
 Even having a model that would predict perfectly the market, in a long-range distance the accuracy wuold back to medrioce values.